berrytechnics/repair-tix/README.md

 npm install
 ```

-This installs the RepairForge CLI tool used to manage the application.
+This installs the RepairTix CLI tool used to manage the application.

 ### 3. Start the Application